The Kansas City Royals have hired former Tampa Bay Rays bench coach Matt Quatraro as their new team manager.

-Quatraro replaced Mike Matheny as team manager following a 65-97 losing season, their sixth straight.
+Quatraro replaced Mike Matheny as team manager, he was fired as part of widespread changes inside the Royals organisation, this was following a 65-97 losing season, their sixth straight.

 Quatraro was chosen by Royals general manager J.J Picollo, who took over as head of the club’s baseball operations after the firing of long-time front-office executive Dayton Moore.

 The Royals interviewed their own bench coach Pedro Grifol (who was eventually hired to manage the Chicago White Sox), along with third base coach Vance Wilson and Triple-A Omaha manager Scott Thorman.

 They also expressed interest in Los Angeles Dodgers first base coach Clayton McCullough and Boston Red Sox coach Will Venable.

 One of the priorities that owner John Sherman had in overhauling the front office was that it will lean more on advanced analytics.

 Quatraro excels in that regard.
 At Tampa Bay Rays, they are almost always guided by analytics for their decision making, allowing them to compete with a modest budget.

 On announcing Quatraro as manager Picallo spoke to the official Royals website and said: “We are extremely delighted to have Matt leading our club and core of talent.

 "Matt has great experiences throughout his career that have prepared him for this.
 He thoroughly impressed us all during our interview process and is clearly respected across the industry.